kumardeo/deox/packages/cors-worker/README.md

 # @deox/cors-worker

 A cors web worker (supports creating a `Worker` instance for scripts from different hosts).
-Can be used with webpack or other bundler.
+Can be used with webpack or other bundlers.

 ## Installation